NickWab/WindowsServiceDemo/README.md

-need to install dotnet add package Microsoft.Extensions.Hosting.WindowsServices
+* need to install - dotnet add package Microsoft.Extensions.Hosting.WindowsServices
+* Need to run with highest privileges (both IDE and cmd)